prokoudine/ardour-tutorial/content/recording/recording-audio/index.en.md

 decibels) of the incoming sound, as well as see the _peaks_ of the _waveform_ appearing as it is recorded.

+{{% notice tip %}}
+If you are some distance away from the computer running Ardour and you need to record audio, one of the options is to add the plugin called _Voice/Level Activate_ which is part of the Ardour's bundle.
+Place it in the beginning of the signal chain in the processor box, that is, at the very top.
+Once you arm the track and enable the recording mode, clapping hands in front of a mic or plucking a guitar string will trigger the transport to roll and thus start recording.
+Tweak the threshold value (measured in dBFS) to make it work for you.
+{{% /notice %}}

 ### Avoid Clipping

 The audio in the screenshot below was recorded too loud and produced _clipping_